How to change your Twitter password

 How to change your password on the Twitter app for Android

-Next, we’re going to take a look at how to change your Twitter password using the Android version of the app.
+Next, we will look at how to change your Twitter password using the Android version of the app.

 Again, the processes are similar between Android and iPhone, but some of the menus may look a little different.
 Start by downloading the app here and logging into your account.